teamwalnut/graphql-ppx/README.md

 This will create a parent module (the query now will be:
 `UserQueries.UserQuery`)

-You can define multiple queries or fragment in within a single GraphQL extension point.
+You can define multiple operations or fragments within a single GraphQL extension point.

 If you do not want to put the query contents in a module, but to be in effect